Oxel40/projector-setup/README.md

 # projector-setup
-Small bash based utility for quick setup of secondary monitors/projectors with dmenu.
+Small shell based utility for quick setup of secondary monitors/projectors with dmenu.

 ## Install
 Clone or download the repo and copy the file `projector-setup` to an appropriate directory on your path such as `/usr/local/bin/`.

 ## Requirements
-- `bash`
+- `awk`
 - `dmenu`
-- `awk`
+- `sh`
 - `xrandr`

 > NOTE: This script only works on X11.